toolleeo/cli-apps/README.md

 * [Elia](https://github.com/darrenburns/elia) - A terminal ChatGPT client built with Textual.
 * [fabric](https://github.com/danielmiessler/fabric) - An open-source framework for augmenting humans using AI, providing a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 * [gemini-cli](https://github.com/reugn/gemini-cli) - A command-line interface (CLI) for Google Gemini.
+* [genie](https://github.com/harshalranjhani/genie) - Personal assistant for the CLI that helps in tasks such as running commands, generating images and music, summarizing comments.
 * [gpterm](https://github.com/MakisChristou/gpterm) - Yet another command-line ChatGPT frontend written in Rust.
 * [GPTparser](https://github.com/dtflare/GPTparser) - Use GPTparser with your OpenAI API to scrape & parse files into structured JSON files.
 * [HAL 2023](https://github.com/Brutuski/hal2023-cli) - Inspired by the infamous HAL9000, it is a simple script to chat with OpenAI's ChatGPT.